Diversified Port Property Experience

 The Net Results: A comprehensive market and financial analyses, inclusive of projected revenue streams and pricing for services, was undertaken for two major inter modal projects.
 Based on the results of the analysis, the designs for the proposed projects were changed to attain millions in capital expenditures.
 The projected internal rate of return estimates, which were extensively corroborated with market data and analysis, exceeded the pension fund’s established financial and timing thresholds.
 Both projects were approved by the pension’s investment committee in a collective amount exceeding $800 million.

-Client: Port Authority – port property value enhancement, port stakeholder community development
+Case: Port Authority – port property value enhancement, port stakeholder community development

 Location: Caribbean

-Challenge: Port authority was looking to enhance the value of land holdings and a substantial wharf located in an historic district several hundred years old.
+Challenge: Port authority was looking to enhance the value of land holdings, and a substantial wharf located in an historic district several hundred years old.
 The district had experienced significant depopulation through urban flight and sprawl.
 The only effective way to enhance the port’s asset values was to redevelop the district in a concerted and planned fashion.

 Solution: A ‘hub and spoke’ urban re-development plan was developed, major anchor landlords were identified and contacted, an urban planning studio with extensive experience in ‘hard and soft’ port and urban waterfront planning was retained and in conjunction with the urban planners a strategic and financial re-development plan for the district was created.
 This plan included such strategies as connecting four distinctly different and separated tourist areas with a hybrid diesel trolley system; structuring loan guarantees from the Central Bank and the European Union for soft re-development loans for individual property owners; creating a local community support initiative for the projects; and obtaining commitments for the re-development of key anchor parcels with the district by the anchor major landlords.